gkopte/drlnd_navproj/Report.md

 The agent uses a neural network for the function approximation of the Q-values.
 It includes two instances of the Q-Network, a local model qnetwork_local and a target model qnetwork_target.
 The local model is the one being trained, and the target model is used to compute the target Q-values during the learning step.

 The network architecture is fairly simple and consists of two hidden layers with ReLU activation functions and an output layer without an activation function.
+Each hidden layer with 64 neurons.
 The reason for not having an activation function at the output layer is because in Q-learning, we want to directly predict the Q-value of each action, which can theoretically be any real number, so we don't want to limit the output range with an activation function.

 The Q-Network uses only fully connected layers and doesn't include more complex layer types like convolutional layers because the state representation is a relatively small, flat vector of features.
 In our case, the state size is 37, which is a moderate-sized vector that can be effectively processed using fully connected layers.